WellthCare

 What's Stopping You?

-The typical objection is trust.
+The usual objection is trust.
 "How do you know they actually went outside?"
 You don't need to police it.
-The system is self-selecting-if someone fakes a walk, they lose future rewards.
-Start with simple geolocation, then layer in heart rate variability or step data for validation.
+The system is self-selecting—if someone fakes a walk, they lose future rewards.
+Start with geolocation, then layer in heart rate variability or step data for validation.
 It works the same way pharmacies verify prescriptions.

 The bigger objection is mindset.
 Most benefit leaders see outdoor activity as a soft perk.
 But the data says otherwise.
 A structural benefit tracks, rewards, and reports on a behavior that demonstrably lowers claims.
 A gym membership is a perk.
 A verified nature walk with a financial reward is a benefit.